 Jason Voorhees alludes to Jason from “Friday the 13th,” and Jayson Tatum is a star-player for the Boston Celtics who is actually from St. Louis.
 The line is presenting the wide array of outcomes for African Americans from St. Louis as they could become killers (Voorhees) or tremendous successes (Tatum).

-Another interpretation though, is that he could be protesting how these are the only two options for his area’s youth, similar to what Notorious B.I.G. said in his classic song, “Things Done Changed.”
+Protesting about the scarcity of options for his area’s youth could also be interpreted as a slight nod to what Notorious B.I.G. said in his classic song, “Things Done Changed.”
 Although this line is set up to be a pivotal factor in the track, nothing remotely related to the subject is included in his verses’ lyrics, therefore failing to penetrate surface-level commentary.

 “NOIR” has many quality tracks that exhibit the originality Smino is bringing to hip-hop.
 The rapper’s variety of moods and tones that he incorporates on the sophomore output is also a sign of maturity for the 27-year-old artist.
 There are several weak points and missed opportunities in the track list, but the positives he put forth on “NOIR” are pretty baffling.
 If you haven’t heard of this up-and-coming artist, it’s time you give Smino a listen.